Dr Kevin Wing

 I initially trained as a Biochemist, graduating from Bristol University with a BSc (Hons) in 1998.
 I subsequently completed an MSc in Information Technology at Glasgow University.
 I have 10 years experience working on technology and processes relating to the licensing and regulation of medicines.
 In 2010 I completed the MSc Epidemiology at LSHTM and completed my PhD at LSHTM in October 2015.

-I am a tutor on the DL Statistical Methods in Epidemiology MSc module (EPM202) and have previously taught on the Basic Epidemiology and Basic Statistics modules of the MSc Public Health, and the Short Course in Practical Pharmacoepidemiology.
+I am a tutor on the DL Statistical Methods in Epidemiology MSc module (EPM202) and am co-Course Organiser for the Certificate of Pharmacoepidemiology and Pharmacovigilance (PEPI).

 I have a general interest in the use of data collected as part of routine clinical care for studies of epidemiology and pharmacoepidemiology.
 My current main area of research focuses on the use of randomised controlled trial-analogous cohorts in non-interventional data can be used to help improve the understanding of drug treatment effects in people who were underrepresented or excluded from trials.
 This has included a focus on Chronic Obstructive Pulmonary Disease (COPD) drug treatment effects within UK primary and secondary care.
 I am also involved in projects utilising similar approaches for studying the treatment effects of cardiovascular drugs.